italiancode/VybeWhale-Bot/README.md

 - **Token Coverage**: The whale transaction API primarily supports established tokens with significant trading volume.
 Newer, less popular, or custom tokens may not be tracked.
 - **API Response Structure**: The API may return transactions in different formats depending on the token.
 Our implementation carefully handles these variations.
 - **No-Data Handling**: For tokens without data, the bot provides helpful information explaining possible reasons and directs users to Vybe Network for additional analysis.

+### Top Token Holders API

+- **Data Availability**: Top holder information is available for most established tokens but may be limited for newer tokens.
+- **Identification**: The API attempts to identify known wallets (exchanges, projects, etc.) but many will show as "Unknown".
+- **Data Freshness**: Holder data is generally updated on a regular basis but may not reflect the absolute latest movements.

 ## Technical Implementation